-1. Composition and Literature. - M., W. and F. at 12 m.
+1. Composition and Literature.-M., W. and F. at 12 m.

 Prerequisite.-Matriculation English.

 An introduction to English Literature through the great writers.
 Written exercises will be required throughout the session.
-Conferences for discussion of assigned readings and exercises may be rquired.
+Conferences for discussion of assigned readings and exercises may be required.

-Text Books: Literature: Century Types of English Literature (McClelland and Baugh.)
+Text Books: Literature: Century Types of English Literature (McClelland and Baugh).
 Composition: Foerster and Steadman: Writing and Thinking.

-In this course all students will be required to show that they have read the following novels: Goldsmith: The Vicar of Wakefield.
-Conrad: Youth; Gaspar Ruiz (Dent).
+In this class all students will be required to show that they have read the following novels; Goldsmith: The Vicar of Wakefield.
+Conrad: Youth: Gaspar Ruiz (Dent).
+Haliburton: Sam Slick (ed Baker).

-2. Renaissance (Shakespeare) Milton.
+2. The Renaissance; Shakespeare; Milton.
 M., W. and F. at 12 m.

-Text Books: Hardin Craig: Shakespeare (Plays and Commentary.)
+Text Books: Hardin Craig: Shakespeare (Plays and Commentary).
 Milton: Selections (ed.
+Hanford).

+Plays for special study: A Midsummer Night's Dream; King Henry IV, Part 1; King Lear; The Tempest.
+For Distinction: Shakespeare: Richard II; The Merchant of Venice; Macbeth; Cymbeline.
+An essay to be assigned by the instructor.

-Hanford.)
-Plays for special study: Romeo and Juliet: Henry V; Hamlet.
-For Distinction: Shakespeare: Henry IV, Part 1; Othello; The Winter's Tale.
-Milton: Paradise Regained, Book IV; Samson Agonistes.
-Composition: Twenty exercises in expository writing based on the work of the class of the class.
-Text Book: Foerster and Steadman: Writing and Thinking.
+Composition: Twenty exercises in expository writing based on the work of

+Reference book for theme-correction: Foerster and Steadman: Writing and Thinking.

-In this course all students will be required to show that they have read one of the following novels: Reade: The Cloister and the Hearth; or George Eliot: Romola.
+In this class all students will be required to show that they have read one of the following novels: Reade: The Cloister and the Hearth; or George Eliot: Romola.

-2 E. W. and F. at 9 a. m.
+2 E. M. W. and F. at 12 m.